 As essential oils are volatile aromatic compounds and they are particularly effective when used for emotional therapy as they enter our body very quickly once inhaled.
 This can be done straight from the bottle, applying and breathing from your palms or by using an essential oils diffusor.

 Read ‘How to use essential oils‘ to learn more.

 The aroma from an essential oil sends chemical messages to your limbic system via your olfactory nerve when inhaled.
 This happens once inhaled via your nose as well as entering your bloodstream via the blood vessels in your lungs and subsequently carried the brain.

 The limbic system is where your emotional reactions and memories are controlled.
 These messages, sent to your brain can control and alter your emotional response to a given situation or of a feeling such as anxiety.

 Here are 10 of the best essential oils for anxiety with some of the most powerful emotional effects:

-Lavender essential oil is considered one of the most popular essential oils with the most amount of uses and benefits.
+Lavender essential oil is considered one of the most popular and best essential oils for anxiety with the most amount of uses and benefits.
 The effects of lavender are calming, soothing and relaxing.
-It is considered to be a nervous system relaxant and helps with sleep, tension, restlessness and irritability.
+It is considered to be a nervous system relaxant and helps with sleep, tension, restlessness, and irritability.